ChenFocus/alexa-top-sites-mx/README.md

 ## Accuracies/Error Analysis

-This method is somewhat precise.
-The two main datasets used is from either Alexa, an Amazon company that focus at website intelligence, or the Open Source project xxx.

-However, as the Alexa dataset may contain asset domains (domains that are used to solely distribute static file/other recources), such as `dl.google.com`, which `dig +short mx dl.google.com` wouldn't return anything as there is no mail services running on the domain; or, no mail service is ran on the root domain.
+As the Alexa dataset may contain asset domains (domains that are used to solely distribute static file/other recources), such as `dl.google.com`, which `dig +short mx dl.google.com` wouldn't return anything as there is no mail services running on the domain; or, no mail service is ran on the root domain.
 However, all calculations made from the result will exclude occassions like this.

 It's known that The World University Dataset may not be complete and contains some inaccurate information (for example, the domain of Lancaster University in the dataset is `lancs.ac.uk`, instead of `lancaster.ac.uk`).
 This may affect the conclusion drawn from this dataset.